-ArcGIS Desktop includes a series of Windows[®] desktop application frameworks-ArcMap, ArcCatalog, ArcToolboxTM-and more, each with user interface (UI) components.
+ArcGIS Desktop includes a series of Windows® desktop application frameworks-ArcMap, ArcCatalog, ArcToolboxTM-and more, each with user interface components.
 ArcGIS Desktop is available at three functional levels (ArcView, ArcEditor, and ArcInfo) and can be customized and extended using the ArcGIS Desktop Developer Kit.

-The ArcGIS Desktop Developer Kit is included with ArcView, ArcEditor, and ArcInfo and supports the COM and .NET programming frameworks.
-Many users apply the ArcGIS Desktop Developer Kit to add extended functions, new GIS tools, custom user interfaces, and full extensions for improving professional GIS productivity of ArcGIS Desktop.
+The software developer kit for ArcGIS Desktop is included with ArcView, ArcEditor, and ArcInfo and supports the COM and .NET programming frameworks.
+Many users apply the ArcGIS Desktop Developer Kit to add extended functions, new GIS tools, custom user interfaces (UIs), and full extensions for improving professional GIS productivity of ArcGIS Desktop.